JorisJamers/JorisJamers.github.io/pages/projects/kubernetes-poc.md

 # Kubernetes - Proof of Concept

-Together with XTi and Refleqt we created a Kubernetes POC.
+Together with XTi and Nfuse we created a Kubernetes POC.
 This project was a research project on how we could create the best workflow for new projects using Kubernetes.

 This project was a mix of some skills I got from the Descours & Cabaud project and the Private GKE cluster project.
 This combined Kubernetes with Gitlab and Maven.